TheDragonary/SM64-Coop-Mods/README.md

 There are no 100 coin stars

 ## Roblox 64
 Created by SwiftySky

 Roblox obby in SM64

 ## Bup
 Created by ben3759

 A short hack containing some extremely tedious & questionable activities with a giant Bup

 Only has one level with 6 stars

+# Archived Mods
+1CoinStar.lua - Simply only requires you to get 1 coin in order to get the coin star [ARCHIVED]

+1RedCoin.lua - The exact same but for red coins [ARCHIVED]

+1C1RC.lua - A combination of the two above [ARCHIVED]

+PressXToDie.lua - Pressing X will kill you [ARCHIVED]

+PressXToRestart.lua - Pressing X will restart the level [ARCHIVED]

+X2DY2R.lua - Press X to die and Y to restart [ARCHIVED]
+>These are not the actual X and Y keys on your keyboard but rather whatever button you mapped them to (You'll find the option in Controls --> Extra Binds)

+die.lua - Type /die to die [ARCHIVED]

+restart.lua - Type /restart to restart the level [ARCHIVED]